 InstantiationException when the specified class object could not be instantiated.
 Possible causes are: it is an interface, it is abstract, it is an array, or an exception was thrown by the constructor.

 OutOfMemoryError when space in the memory area is exhausted.

-$\verb+ExceptionInInitializerError$ when an unexpected exception has occurred in a static initializer c The constructor for the new instance.
+ExceptionInInitializerError when an unexpected exception has occurred in a static initializer

 SecurityException when the caller does not have permission to create a new instance.